-- 1 cup parmesan cheese (or edam or gouda, grated)
+- 1 cup cheese parmesan, edam or gouda, grated

-- In a deep pan heat oil on medium, then add onion and garlic.
-Simmer, then add the carrot.
-Stir and simmer 3-4 minutes, then add ground beef.
-Stir and continue simmering for 5-7 minutes.
-Finally add the tomato, tomato sauce, sugar and spices.
-Stir well until everything is integrated and simmer an additional 10-12 minutes.
+- (Parallel to making the pasta) In a deep pan heat oil over medium.
+Add onion and garlic and simmer for 2-3 minutes.
+Add carrot and simmer another 3-4 minutes.
+Add ground beef and continue simmering for 5-7 minutes while stirring.
+Finally add the tomato, tomato sauce, sugar, and spices.
+Stir well until everything is integrated and simmer for an additional 10 minutes.

-- In a bowl, whisk eggs, heavy cream and salt until smooth.
+- In a medium bowl, combine and whisk coating ingredients until smooth.

-- Place in the oven and bake for 10 minutes.
-Lower the temperature to 390F and bake an additional 5-6 minutes.
-Take out and top with grated cheese.
-Return to the oven for 3-4 minutes, or until the cheese melts.
-Eat while warm.
+- Bake for 5 minutes.
+Lower the temperature to 390°F (190°C), and bake an additional 5-10 minutes.
+Take out, and add the cheese topping.
+Return to the oven for another 3-4 minutes, or until the cheese melts.

 - Serve immediately.
 Refrigerate leftovers for up to 2 days.